NBA 2K25

 NBA 2K25 is a 2024 basketball video game developed by Visual Concepts and published by 2K.
-Based on the National Basketball Association (NBA), it is the 26th installment in the NBA 2K series and is the successor to NBA 2K24 (2023).
+Based on the National Basketball Association (NBA), it is the 26th installment in the NBA 2K series and is the successor to NBA 2K24 (2023) and the predecessor to NBA 2K26 (2025).
 The game was released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S on September 6, 2024.
 It was also released for iOS, macOS and tvOS through Apple Arcade on October 3, 2024.

 Development

 The game was announced on July 11, 2024 and is the first instance in the NBA 2K series that features cover art with both NBA and WNBA players on the same release, with the All-Star Edition featuring Jayson Tatum of the Boston Celtics and A'ja Wilson of the Las Vegas Aces.
 The Standard Edition has Tatum, WNBA Edition has Wilson, and the Naismith Hall of Fame Edition features Vince Carter, who led a crop of inductees scheduled to enter the month after this game was released.
 This will be the first installment of the series where the PC edition will have all of the features of the home console editions, minus cross-play support, which is only on PlayStation 5 and Xbox Series X/S. Additionally, in the Season 3 update, the PC version received Easy Anti-Cheat to help combat hackers.
 NBA 2K25 has ProPlay, a technology introduced in the predecessor NBA 2K24, which turns real NBA footage into animations in-game for players.
 Using ProPlay, 9,000 new animations were added.
 The game additionally features a new dribble engine and a new defensive movement system.
 An additional paid DLC mode, Gravity Ball, was added in Season 2 on October 22.
+It was also the first game to feature the series' tagline, "Ball Over Everything".